Master’s Degrees in Pharmacoeconomics/Pharmaceutical Economics

 Education Levels of Pharmacoeconomics/Pharmaceutical Economics Majors

-In 2020-2021, 138 master's degrees were awarded to pharmacoeconomics/pharmaceutical economics majors.
+During the most recent year for which data is available, 101 people earned their master's degree in pharmacoeconomics/pharmaceutical economics.
 This earns it the #73 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in pharmacoeconomics/pharmaceutical economics at each degree level.